 Dos and Don’ts of Social Media

 Social media can either connect you with your next job opportunity or prevent you from getting a new job.
-It can paint you as a reputable subject-matter expert or as someone who might not be taken too seriously.
-Read on for some tips to use social media for good, not evil.
+It can paint you as a reputable subject-matter expert or someone who might not be taken too seriously.
+Read on for tips on using social media for good, not evil.

 Don’t make everything private; you want to be able to show some of your personality.
 Or, at the very least, that you’re a real person.
 The Muse states that 92 percent of companies are using social media for hiring.
 3 out of 4 hiring managers will check a candidate’s social media profile.
 This means you 100% want to be thoughtful about what you make public.

 Do take down, or hide any ‘party’ pictures or controversial images.

 Don’t post anything strangely random, lengthy, or divisive.
 If you’re currently job searching, it’s also wise to hide your “About Me” section from the public – including your relationship status.